Esri/arcgis-pro-sdk-community-samples/VoxelLayers/VoxelSample/ReadMe.md

 - Slices
 - Sections
 - Locked Sections
-Refer to the
+For additional examples refer to <a href="https://github.com/Esri/arcgis-pro-sdk/wiki/ProSnippets-VoxelLayers">Voxel Snippets</a>
-<a href="https://github.com/Esri/arcgis-pro-sdk/wiki/ProSnippets-VoxelLayers">Voxel Snippets</a> for additional examples.
+For concepts refer to the <a href="https://github.com/Esri/arcgis-pro-sdk/wiki/ProConcepts-Voxel-Layers>Voxel Pro Guide</a>.